-On October 25, 2012, the E.U. adopted the Directive 2012/27/EU on Energy Efficiency building on the previous Energy Efficiency Plan 2011.
-This Directive establishes a common framework of measures for the promotion of energy efficiency within the E.U. in order to ensure the achievement of the E.U.
-2020 20% target on energy efficiency and to pave the way for further energy efficiency improvements beyond that date.
-It lays down rules designed to remove barriers in the energy market and overcome market failures that impede efficiency in the supply and use of energy, and provides for the establishment of indicative national energy efficiency targets for 2020.
+On October 25, 2012, the E.U. adopted the Directive (EU) 2012/27 on Energy Efficiency (the "E.U.
+Energy Efficiency Directive") building on the previous Energy Efficiency Plan 2011.
+This Directive establishes a common framework of measures for the promotion of energy efficiency within the E.U. in order to ensure the achievement of the EU 2020 20% target on energy efficiency and to pave the way for further energy efficiency improvements beyond that date.
+It lays down rules designed to remove barriers in the energy market and overcome market failures that impede efficiency in the supply and use of energy and provides for the establishment of indicative national energy efficiency targets for 2020.

-In November 2016, as a follow-up to the enactment of new targets by E.U.
-Energy Council in October 2014, a proposal for a Directive amending Directive 2012/27/EU on Energy Efficiency and a proposal for a revised Directive on the Energy Performance of Buildings were introduced as part of the "Clean Energy for All Europeans" package (see please "Regulation-European Union Legislation-Current E.U.
-Energy Regulation-2030 E.U.
-Framework for Climate and Energy Policy").
+In November 2016, as a follow-up to the enactment of new targets by European Energy Council in October 2014, a proposal for a Directive amending the EU Energy Efficiency Directive and a proposal for a revised Directive on the Energy Performance of Buildings were introduced as part of the "Clean Energy for All Europeans" package (see please "Regulation-European Union Legislation-Current EU Energy Regulation-2030 EU Framework for Climate and Energy Policy").